openlibraryenvironment/mod-shared-index-muted-apis/README.md

 ## Purpose
-The purpose of this module is to reduce the installation footprint of the shared index by setting up faux APIs to satisfy expressed requirements in core shared index modules for unnecessary secondary modules.
+The purpose of this module is to reduce the installation footprint of the shared index by setting up faux APIs to satisfy certain expressed requirements in some of the core shared index modules, namely requirements for secondary modules that actually aren't necessary for the shared index to function.

-The faux APIs act as stand-ins for certain real but non-essential APIs that are requested in the `requires` sections of the core shared index modules.
-This way it is not necessary to actually install those secondary modules or any next levels of dependencies that they may pull in.
+The faux APIs act as stand-ins for unneeded APIs that are requested in the `requires` sections of the essential modules.
+This way it is not necessary to actually install those secondary modules or any other dependencies that they may in turn pull in.

 The motivation is to simplify the installation of a shared index for development purposes.
 It's probably only useful in scenarios where the developer installs everything by hand - rather than using a prebuilt back-end box with the whole FOLIO back-end ecosystem in it.

-Though something along these lines _could_ be considered for larger server installations as well, such blunt tactics may not be appropriate for a production installation.
+Though something along these lines _could_ be considered for a shared demo or test service as well, such blunt tactics may not be appropriate for a production installation.
 ## Rationale
-The Shared Index only needs a few FOLIO modules to serve its purpose.
+The Shared Index only needs a few FOLIO modules to serve its purposes.
 Besides `Okapi` and `Stripes` the essential modules are:

 Backend
 - `Inventory Storage Module`